kienankb/factblaster/README.md

 namesfile:names.txt
 ```

-where facts.txt is just a text file with a fact on each line and names.text has a name on a line and the address below.
+where facts.txt is just a text file with a fact on each line and names.txt has a name on a line and the address below.
 For example:

 ```
 Jane Doe